NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         alt="Without resource bundling"
         src="/blog/web-frontend-performance/without-bundling.svg"
         width="600"
+        height="1300"
     />
     <figcaption>
        <a href="#figure-without-bundling">Without resource bundling:</a> In this example, the client requests a page.
-When it receives the HTML file, it discovers that it needs to load icons 1, 2, and 3, as well as a script file.
+Receiving the HTML file, it discovers that it needs to load icons 1, 2, and 3, as well as a script file.
 The client fetches these resources via additional HTTP requests.
-Once the script is loaded, the client finds that it depends on another JavaScript module, necessitating yet another request to the server to load this module.
+Once the script is loaded, the client finds that the script depends on another JavaScript module, necessitating yet another request to the server to load this module.
 The page finishes loading once all six resources are fully loaded.
     </figcaption>
 </figure>